 Cannot attack PVE combatants or non-combatants.

-Combat cannot take place in "Safe Zones".
+Combat cannot take place in "Safe Zones" and must be moved elsewhere.

 For public safety, bows, crossbows, and thrown javelins cannot be used outside of mapped combat zones.